ESE-Peasy/PosturePerfection/docs/sys_design.md

 </div>

 # Inital UML Diagrams
-As the software is still be researched, this is a representation of what roughly will be expected of the program
+As the software is still being researched, this is a representation of what roughly will be expected of the program

 <div align = "center">
 <img src="images/UML_diagram.png" alt="Image of System UML Diagram">